qruto/laravel-flora/README.md

 ## Introduction

+Main purpose is to run command and have a ready to run application.

 We all know, that every application should contain readme file and **Installation** section with list of actions that you should to do for preparing an application to work.

 Typical instruction: